Profile

 PROFILE

-Ashley (Ash) Stanley-Ryan is a Teaching Assistant at the Geneva Academy and a PhD candidate in international law at the Geneva Graduate Institute.
+Ashley (Ash) Stanley-Ryan is Judicial Fellow at the International Court of Justice to H.E.
+Judge Nolte and a PhD candidate in international law at the Geneva Graduate Institute.
 His doctoral research applies a socio-legal lens to secretariat engagement in international lawmaking.
 Prior to his doctoral studies, Ash was a member of the editorial team of the International Review of the Red Cross, a peer-reviewed academic journal produced by the International Committee of the Red Cross.

-Ash was one of the two centenary recipients of the prestigious diploma of the Hague Academy of International Law, and is just the third New Zealander ever to receive the diploma.
-His doctoral research examines the role of the United Nations Secretariat in the development of international law, particularly law related to international peace and security.
+Ash was one of the two centenary recipients of the prestigious diploma of the Hague Academy of International Law, and is the third New Zealander to receive the diploma.

 RESEARCH INTERESTS